Picture courtesy of Michelle Trombetta (bombchellephotos.smugmug.com)

 In order to delve more deeply into the science of my practice, in 2010 I completed the rigorous certification process to become a Diplomate of the American Board of Veterinary Practitioners.
 This organization is authorized by the American Veterinary Medical Association to confer “Specialist” status on General Practitioners who successfully complete the certification process.
 Today I am one of a handful of veterinarians in Minnesota who have completed this process in the canine/feline category. (www.abvp.com)

 As a clinician, I have a special passion for all aspects of veterinary dentistry—there are few things more satisfying than making an infected, painful mouth healthy and comfortable for a patient.
 I also take deep satisfaction from helping clients with geriatric pets manage chronic diseases to maximize quality of life.
 Dermatology, Gastroenterology and Behavior are additional areas of special interest for me.
 And then there is the joy that comes from watching a puppy or kitten become a member of the family….

-When I am not seeing patients I enjoy teaching other veterinarians, vet students and veterinary technology students about the wonders of teeth.
-I am on the Board of Directors for a local non-profit, The Pet Project (www.thepetprojectmn.org), which provides pet food to area food shelves and veterinary assistance to pet parents who are struggling financially.
-I am an active member of the American Association of Feline Practitioners (www.catvets.com) and The American Veterinary Dental Society (www.avds-online.org).
-I also love spinning at The Firm, cooking elaborate vegan meals, yoga, the view of the Target building from my condo and walking around the Lakes.
-It is an honor and a privilege to be a veterinarian and I am sincerely grateful for the trust that my clients put in me everyday!
+When I am not seeing patients I enjoy volunteering with a local non-profit, People and Pets Together (formerly The Pet Project), which provides pet food and veterinary assistance to pet parents who are struggling financially.
+I am an active member of the American Association of Feline Practitioners and The American Veterinary Dental Society.
+I love working out at The Firm, cooking elaborate vegan meals and walking Fia around the Minneapolis Chain of Lakes.
+It is an honor and a privilege to be a veterinarian and I am sincerely grateful for the trust that my clients place in me every day!